 The past few years have witnessed a massive increase in new account fraud across a wide range of digital platforms.
 From fake profiles on dating apps that send phishing messages to legitimate users to bogus online gaming accounts designed to accrue in-game assets, to fraudulent financial accounts created to open new lines of credit, these phony accounts are often driven by registration bots — a type of bad bot that uses stolen or synthetic identities to create fraudulent new user accounts for malicious purposes.
 From 2020 to 2021, new bank account fraud grew 64%, according to the FTC.

 The direct and indirect losses that result from new account fraud have a huge impact on the wider digital ecosystem, costing businesses almost $7 billion in 2021, according to Javelin Research.
 As a result, it’s crucial that businesses stop these accounts at the front door — but doing so is becoming increasingly difficult as bots become better at evading detection.
-This blog post will explain how Transmit Security was able to uncover thousands of registration bots in an attack on one of our customers using a sophisticated combination of multiple detection methods.
+This blog post will explain how Transmit Security used a sophisticated combination of multiple detection methods to uncover thousands of registration bots in an attack on one of our customers, resulting in a 98% reduction in new account fraud and a 500% increase in bad bot detection.

 The customer in this case study is a large U.S. bank that mainly leverages our services in their login flow.
 Although our platform was not directly integrated into their registration flow, we offered to help when we heard they were experiencing a large number of account creation attacks.